specify/webportal-installer/README.md

   The Specify Collections Consortium is funded by its member institutions.
 The Consortium web site is: http://wwww.specifysoftware.org

-  Specify 7 Copyright © 2020 Specify Collections Consortium.
+  Specify Web Portal Copyright © 2020 Specify Collections Consortium.
 Specify comes with ABSOLUTELY NO WARRANTY.
 This is free software licensed under GNU General Public License 2 (GPL2).